GautierCo/ressources/README.md

 ### Audio

 - [howlerjs](https://howlerjs.com/) - howler.js makes working with audio in JavaScript easy and reliable across all platforms.

+### Date and timezone

+- [momentjs](https://momentjs.com/) - Parse, validate, manipulate, and display dates and times in JavaScript.
+- [momentjstimezone](https://momentjs.com/timezone/) - Parse and display dates in any timezone.

 ### Framework